JUST SOME TECHNICALITIES AND WHAT DO THEY ACTUALLY MEAN…

 So to get everything above board and FTC-compliant, here are a few things to remember while you click around this blog:

-- I am a freelance CIMA tutor and marker for Astranti Financial Training.
+- I am a freelance CIMA tutor, content material writer, and marker for various CIMA tuition providers (Astranti Financial Training, Practice Tests Academy and Ultimate Access).
 Which means, I get paid to quote accounting terms, give support and advice to students.

-- MJ THE TUTOR is an affiliate of Astranti Financial Training.
-Which means, the website and I receive a percentage of the purchase price on anything you buy through the links on this blog, including purchases you make while on Astranti’s website which I did not link directly to.
+- MJ THE TUTOR is an affiliate of Astranti Financial Training and Practice Tests Academy.
+Which means, the website and I receive a percentage of the purchase price on anything you buy through the links on this blog, including purchases you make while on above-mentioned tuition providers’ websites which I did not link directly to.

-- If I write anything glowingly extraordinaire about my place of work, you can take it that it is because I truly love my job.
+- If I write anything glowingly extraordinaire about my places of work, you can take it that it is because I truly love my job.
 And that the post is an advertisement.

 - MJ THE TUTOR was not created initially for financial reasons.
 Its primary commitment is to guide students through common exam issues and assist learners in their exam preparation.
 However, we live in a commercial world.
 And the blog needs to earn its keep, so….